 Once you’re caramel sauce has reached its desired consistency, let it cool for a bit, pour it into a sturdy glass container (I used a mason jar) and store in the refrigerator.

-For your extra dining enjoyment, eat these Double Chocolate Caramel Cookies with a tall glass of almond milk.
+For your extra dining enjoyment, eat these Double Chocolate Caramel Cookies with a tall glass of Iced Chai Green Tea Latte.
 Then reflect on the beauty of the moment.